 It’s the professional practice of creating medical diagnostic images through the use of ionizing radiation produced by specialized radiographic equipment.

 The work requires physical activity such as lifting, standing for long periods of time, and moving heavy equipment.
 Operating the equipment requires physical stamina, as well as critical thinking and ability to perform mathematical calculations.

-Technicians perform direct care of patients, are highly adaptable in quick or changing circumstances, and communicate with physicians and other healthcare professionals.
+Radiologic Technologists perform direct care of patients, are highly adaptable in quick or changing circumstances, and communicate with physicians and other healthcare professionals.
 They must be CPR certified and hold professional licensure and certifications.